letoram/arcan/src/a12/net/HACKING.md

 HELLO to be able to differentiate the keypair used when authenticating to the directory versus authenticating to the source.

-If the Address is a tunnel, a channel is reserved similarly to define-bstream. data transfers work the same, except it is always streaming with no finite limit and data can flow in both directions.
+If the address is a tunnel, a channel is reserved similarly to define-bstream. data transfers work the same, except it is always streaming with no finite limit and data can flow in both directions.

 ### command - 14, tunnel-drop
-- [18+2] : tunnel-id
+- [18] : tunnel-id

-The other end of the tunnel has disconnected without the possibility for resumption.

-This will be sent
+Mark the channel used for a tunnel as being in a broken state.
+This is to let both source and sink to free related resources.

 ##  Event (2), fixed length
 - [0..7] sequence number : uint64